cfelton/rhea/README.md

 later).

 This code/package is licensed under the MIT license.
-This allows anyone to use the package in their projects with no limitations
+This allows anyone to use the package in their projects with no limitations.
 Questions and other license options email me.

 The following are the definition of some terms used in this README :